vscode-neovim/vscode-neovim/README.md

 -   Make sure to `await` on asynchronous functions when accessing the API.
--   Use the global `logger` (e.g. `logger.info(...)`) to log messages to the output of vscode-neovim (logging level controlled with the `vscode-neovim.logLevel` setting)
+-   Use the global `logger` (e.g. `logger.info(...)`) to log messages to the output of vscode-neovim (logging level controlled with the `vscode-neovim.logLevel` setting).
 -   Plain data such as strings, integers etc can be returned directly, but even simple objects such as `{foo: 123}` are converted to strings and returned as `"[object Object]"`. `JSON.stringify()` can be used to serialize plain objects to JSON that can be deserialized with `vim.json.decode()` in lua.